-“Having untreated STDs can do a lot of harm to your vagina and body as a whole,” says Dr. Goje.
+“Having untreated STDs can do a lot of harm to your vaginal health and body as a whole,” says Dr. Goje.
 Many sexually transmitted diseases don’t cause symptoms right away, so it’s always a good idea to get tested regularly, especially if you have a new partner or suspect they’ve been unfaithful.
 If left untreated for a long time, some infections like chlamydia can affect your fertility down the line.
-Any burning, itching, or unusual discharge is a clear sign you need to see a doctor.
+Any burning, itching or unusual discharge is a clear sign you need to see a doctor.

 Leaving tampons in all day

 Even if it doesn’t feel full, pay close attention to the directions on the tampon box.
 “Leaving a tampon in longer than suggested can predispose people to toxic shock syndrome,” says Dr. Goje.
-These are the 13 things your vagina wants to tell you.

 Having multiple partners

-Not only do more partners increase your risk of contracting an STD, but also hopping from one monogamous relationship to the next can impact your health.
+Not only do more partners increase your risk of contracting an STD, but hopping from one monogamous relationship to the next can also impact your health.
 A new partner means new microorganisms from their body are introduced into yours, which can make you prone to bacterial vaginosis, says Dr. Goje.